Stephen Preston (cricketer)

 Stephen Preston (11 August 1905 – 30 June 1995) was an English cricketer active from 1928 to 1930 who played for Lancashire.
-He was born in Heywood and died in Blackpool.
+He was born in Heywood and played for his home town club before joining the Lancashire ground staff.
+He died in Hambleton near Blackpool.
 He appeared in five first-class matches as a righthanded batsman who bowled right arm medium pace.
 He scored 46 runs with a highest score of 33 and held one catch.
 He took six wickets with a best analysis of two for 42.